 Until now, the implementation of automated monitoring and control systems has been limited by the poor coverage of cellular networks in many highly productive but sparsely populated rural areas.
 Thanks to LPWA technologies like LoRaWAN®, IoT now enables detection, monitoring, and control over a very long distance.

-This ever-growing and quite amazing technology offer a lot of valuable agriculture solutions
+This ever-growing and quite amazing technology offers a lot of valuable agriculture solutions

 - Soil health – Farmers can monitor soil quality from the surface to roots, compare areas, modulate fertilizing, analyze historical patterns, and better manage crops long-term.